Help & FAQs

 Printing a family tree presents a challenge as a tree can be very large.
 For example we have one single tree within our library that has over 54,000 names in that one tree.
 What we suggest is that you use the screen print command on your computer for any particular line you may wish to print.
-We will, very soon hope to be partnering with specialist print companies who will be able, at a cost, to print a complete tree.

 What is the Memory Box?

 This is the place to upload those family documents, photos, birth, marriage and death certificates and any other documents such as copies of census reports or copies of newspaper articles.
 Click on memory box to upload any items.